FusionAuth/terraform-provider-fusionauth/docs/resources/idp_external_jwt.md

   * `tenant_id` - (Optional) The unique Id of the tenant that this configuration applies to.
     * `limit_user_link_count_enabled` - (Optional) When enabled, the number of identity provider links a user may create is enforced by maximumLinks.
     * `limit_user_link_count_maximum_links` - (Optional) Determines if this provider is enabled.
 If it is false then it will be disabled globally.
+* `tenant_id` - (Optional) The unique Id of the Tenant.
+Providing a value creates an identity provider scoped to the specified tenant, otherwise a global identity provider is created.
+Tenant-scoped identity providers can only be used to authenticate in the context of the specified tenant.
+Global identity providers can be used with any tenant.
+This value cannot be updated after creation and requires recreating the resource to change.
 * `unique_identity_claim` - (Deprecated) (Optional) The name of the claim that represents the unique identify of the User.
 This will generally be email or the name of the claim that provides the email address.